zahradeenie/server/README.md

 There's a nice way of updating a map's value if the key already exists: `map = %{ key: 'hello', key_2: 'world' }` --> `Map.put(map | key_2: 'zahra')` = `%{ key: 'hello', key_2: 'zahra' }`.
 Nifty!

+**Atoms**
+An atom is a name whose value is the same as its name. -- doesn't sound right.. double check this

+### Pattern Matching
+A great feature of Elixir is pattern matching and it's exactly what it sounds like.
+You don't really use if/else statements in Elixir, you use pattern matching.
+This matches the request/arguments of a function and runs the function if there's a match.
+Because of this, you need to have a default 'catch all' function to return something in the case of no matches.
+To pattern match, you need to write as many functions as you need with the same name and arity - these are called 'function clauses'.

+An important thing to note is that Elixir pattern matches from top to bottom so your default clause needs to be at the bottom of the other clauses.
+Part of Elixir's no-bullshit approach to formatting, you're required to group together all function clauses.
+If you don't you'll get a nice warning from the compiler that you made an oopsie.
+Love it.

+### Handy commands

+Starting an iex session in the context of the app.
+The application is compiled when you run this: `iex -S mix` To compile a module within an iex session: `-c PATH` To compile a module from the command line: `elxiir PATH`

+### Good to know

+Elixir strings are binary. same length may have different bites because of special characters. learn more on this.

 ## Installation